ModeMan66/cloud-native-bootcamp-ocp311/lab-01-openshift.md

 ## Log into the cluster UI

-Log into IBM Cloud https://cloud.ibm.com/login and select the Garage-account in the accounts drop-down.
+Log into IBM Cloud https://cloud.ibm.com/login and select the Garage-account from the accounts drop-down in the upper-right corner.

 Navigate to **Menu** &rarr; **OpenShift** &rarr; **Clusters** as shown below and select a cluster